Student Wellness Team

-The staff members of Student Health and Counseling Services (SHACS) are committed to supporting the physical, emotional and psychological well-being of students at the Claremont Colleges.
+The staff members of the Student Wellness Team (SWT) are committed to supporting the physical, emotional and psychological well-being of students at the Claremont Colleges.
 We strive to accomplish these goals by providing quality medical and psychological services, creating a supportive environment, offering wellness programming, and educating students on healthy lifestyle skills.
 We value our role in contributing to the Claremont Colleges' community and supporting students in their academic pursuits and personal aspirations.
 Student Health Services, Monsour Counseling and Psychological Services and Health Education Outreach each practice within a health and wellness model.
 In its broadest sense, wellness is an approach to health that focuses on balancing the social, mental, emotional, physical and spiritual aspects of a student's life.
 Our goal is to provide you an opportunity to learn about and develop health enhancing practices that will remain with you throughout your life.
 Here are some basic beliefs about health that guide us in the implementation of this approach.

 - Health is an integrated expression of biological, psychological, social and spiritual factors.
 Wellness is a holistic philosophy of health holding that all these factors need to be considered when assessing the health of an individual.